 Rabbi Pinchas Hackenbroch grew up in Stanmore, London and attended Hasmonean High School and read Law at London Guildhall University.

-Ner Le’elef Institute and Kollel Halichot Yerushalayim.
+He studied in Israel in several Yeshivot including Gush Etzion and Mir obtaining semicha as well graduating in practical Rabbinics through the Ner Le’elef Institute and Kollel Halichot Yerushalayim.
 It was during this time that he met his wife Gila, nee Elevitsky whose father was Rabbi of the Mizrachi Shul in Antwerp, Belgium and they married shortly after.
-Whilst in Israel he delivered popular weekly Shiurim in Talmud and Parsha.
+Whilst in Israel he delivered popular weekly lectures in Talmud and Jewish Philosophy.

-a learning programme tackling contemporary Jewish issues that attracted over 1000 people.
-In Scotland Rabbi Hackenbroch became a sought after speaker, from giving talks within the community, to a monthly shiur in Manchester as well as guest speaker at many inter-communal and inter faith events.
+Before being appointed full time Minister of Woodside Park Synagogue in November 2008, Rabbi Hackenbroch was Rabbi of Newton Mearns Synagogue in Glasgow for five years.
+He was head of Kashrut for West of Scotland and a popular weekly columnist for the Jewish Telegraph.
+During their time in Newton Mearns Rabbi Piny and Gila Hackenbroch were well known for dynamic and exciting educational and social programmes, including "60 days for 60 years" a learning programme tackling contemporary Jewish issues that attracted over 1000 people.
+In Scotland Rabbi Hackenbroch became a sought-after speaker, from giving talks within the community, to a monthly shiur in Manchester as well as guest speaker at many inter-communal and inter faith events.

 In Woodside Park, Rabbi Hackenbroch is renowned for his entertaining and yet thought provoking and inspiring sermons and shiurim which are a constant draw.
-In addition he is known for his innovative Learning without Limits Guest Speakers programme now in its fifth year which has proven ever popular.
-In addition he has been the driving force behind much of the development of Woodside Park Community which continues to grow close to 1,400 members.
+In addition, he is renowned for his outstanding communal programming which has won the admiration of Chief Rabbi Mirvis, who recognised him as “one of the most creative and innovative Rabbis” in the United Synagogue.
+In addition, he has been the driving force behind much of the development and vibrancy of Woodside Park Community which continues to grow close to 1,400 members.

-Gila Hackenbroch Msc
+Gila Hackenbroch MSc